 How Food Replicas Are Made

-The process of creating food replicas is meticulous and handcrafted.
-Each item is produced individually, involving stages that combine creativity and technical precision.
+The process of creating food replicas is meticulous and artisanal.
+Each item is produced individually, involving steps that combine creativity and technical precision.
 Here is an overview of the process:

-- Painting and Detailing: After molding, the pieces are manually painted to achieve the perfect color and texture.
-Details such as the shine of a sauce or the crispy texture of chicken skin receive special attention.
+2. Painting and Detailing: After the mold, the pieces are hand-painted to achieve the perfect color and texture.
+Details such as the shine of a sauce or the crispy texture of a chicken skin receive special attention.

-- Mounting: Just as assembling the real plate, the parts are joined to form the final item.
+3. Assembly: Just like assembling the real dish, the parts are joined together to form the final item.
 At this stage, the artist ensures that everything looks natural and appetizing.

-In addition to the technical process, there is a commitment to perfection: each replica must be as appealing as the real dish.
+Beyond the technical process, there is a commitment to perfection: each replica must be as attractive as the real dish.

 Uses and Applications of Replicas

 The most well-known use of replicas is as a marketing tool in restaurants.
-In display windows or next to the menu, they help customers visualize the dishes offered, especially for tourists who may not understand the Japanese language.
-The realistic appearance conveys quality and reliability, directly influencing the customer's choice.
+In displays or next to the menu, they help customers visualize the offered dishes, especially for tourists who may not understand the Japanese language.
+The realistic appearance conveys quality and reliability, directly influencing the customer’s choice.

 Education and Research